KCisSICKnasty/SICKnasty-FO4/README.md

 Warsaw's Improved factions series serves as a base for a ton of the weapon and armor mods on this list.
 I've more or less included everything that they can interact with that doesn't conflict.
 Raider Overhaul & Raider Gangs Extended, Super Mutant Redux & Forced Evolution, More Feral Ghouls & Feral Ghoul Expansion Pack, We Are the Minutemen & You and What Army 2...You name it, bud.
 If the faction exists, it's been overhauled.

+Weapon and Armor mods are plentiful, but I cannot stand chem bench clutter & am not interested in 500 ARs from the real world or CoD.
+Therefore, any mod that adds a new weapon or piece of armor/clothing is ran through URP (Unique Replacers Project).
+This series of mods replaces FO4's vanilla uniques with mods.
+The mods it uses are stripped of any crafting capabilities or LL injections, making finding the unique it has replaced the only way to obtain it.
+This gives a lot of variety to the unique weapons & makes it more exciting when you find them.

+The only weapons in the list not touched by URP are those included in the WOP (Weapon Overhaul Project).
+This includes Combined Arms & the Expansion pack, the Service Rifle, the Wattz Laser Gun, the M1 Garand, the weapons added by Point Lookout, & the 22LR Pistol.
+The only armor/clothing in the list not touched by URP are included because they probably interact well with Gasmasks of the Wasteland.

+Speaking of which, there's 2 new resources you need to manage & conditions you need to keep track of.
+Gasmasks of the Wasteland makes wearing a gas mask a necessity when traversing the Commonwealth with replacable filters you'll need to keep on hand.
+Nuclear Winter (WHICH DOES NOT ADD WEATHER TO THE GAME!!!) makes your body temperature something you'll actually need to keep track of (with realism, so if it's December, well...Boston sucks in the winter...).
+Keep your character properly dressed and make sure you keep those hands warm!

 My patches are all esp flagged esl plugins made in xEdit.
 Most of them are self explanatory (SICKnastyPERKmodule contains all perk related patches, SICKnastyGASMASKmodule forwards the gasmasks from Gasmasks of the Wasteland into inventories and carries over any NPC changes, etc.).